AAAipa/dataset_unfastening/README.md

 ## License

-This work is licensed under [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/).
+This work is licensed under a [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) license.

 ```yaml
 SPDX-License-Identifier: CC-BY-4.0